jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-attestationkey-eku.md

 adhere to the following constraints:

 * An Attestation Key SHOULD be used only by an Attester to digitally sign claims that the Attester can observe in the target environment.
-The Attester SHOULD not use the Attestation Key for any other purpose (dedication).
+The Attester SHOULD NOT use the Attestation Key for any other purpose (dedication).

-* An Attestation Key MUST not be controlled by any entity other than the associated Attester.
+* An Attestation Key MUST NOT be controlled by any entity other than the associated Attester.
 This constraint is to ensure that other entity can not impersonate the Attester (non-repudiation).